-Ste Action p 1 On your Activity diagram, drag an 'Action' icon from the Diagram Toolbox , and select the 'Other CreateObject' context menu option to define it as a CreateObject Action element.
+Ste p Action 1 On your Activity diagram, drag an 'Action' icon from the Diagram Toolbox, and select the 'Other CreateObject' context menu option to define it as a CreateObject Action element.
 2 Set the classifier of the CreateObject Action to the Class of which the Object will be an instance.
-(Advanced Set Classifier).
-Create an Action Pin on the CreateObject Action, of kind output.
+This is set in the Properties window > CreateObjectAction > Classifier, using the [] button.
+3 Create an Action Pin on the CreateObject Action, of kind output.